Perfectionism and the Core Belief of “Not Good Enough”

 Another unhelpful thinking style is to dwell on the worst case scenario.
 Journaling our wins every day can really help with this.
 That helps with all or nothing thinking, too.
 It gets us to recognize that some things did go well today, it’s not all bad.

-Journaling helps with perfectionism in so many ways that I am going to write another blog post all about journaling.
+Journaling helps with perfectionism in so many ways that I have written another blog post all about journaling.

 Most of this article is about how therapy helps perfectionism.